mascot-vis/mascot-vis.github.io/content/tutorials/axis/index.md

 {{< figure src="axis-sm.png" width="750px" alt="Multiple Area Charts" caption="" class="border-0 mx-auto text-center" >}}

-To add a set of axis for each area chart in the collection (assigned to a variable `industries`), we can pass the area as an `item` parameter:
+To add a set of axis for each area chart in the collection (assigned to the field `industries`), we can pass the area as an `item` parameter:

     for (let area of industries.children){
         scene.axis("x", "date", {orientation: "bottom", labelFormat: "%m/%y", item: area});